 Birgit de Boissezon, Head, Sustainable Management of Natural Resources, DG Research and Innovation, European Commission

 DG Research and Innovation research work in the spirit of participatory approaches by co-designing, co-implementation and co-evaluation of the solutions.
-The multi-level commitment of Europe in holistic way is crucial.
+The multi-level commitment of Europe in a holistic way is crucial.
 Birgit explained the setting up of the Urban Agenda for the EU and the mechanisms of the implementations-Partnerships and stressed the cross-cutting edge of the urbanisation across all Europe.
-On the research part there is another set of opportunities that can support the Urban Agenda for the EU-these are projects where not only on cities but with cities.
-Such project are Smart Cities project and Nature Based Solutions project where participating cities are asked to commit to implementing the plan which is co-designed with the DG Research and Innovation.
+On the research part, there is another set of opportunities that can support the Urban Agenda for the EU-these are projects where not only on cities but with cities.
+Such a project is the Smart Cities project and Nature-Based Solutions project where participating cities are asked to commit to implementing the plan which is co-designed with the DG Research and Innovation.

 Alain Flausch, Secretary General, International Association of Public Transport (UITP)

-As a representative of the public transport and the urban mobility, Mr Flausch summarised the challenges of the transport community is facing.
+As a representative of the public transport and urban mobility, Mr Flausch summarised the challenges of the transport community is facing.
 Firstly he focused on the integration of all transport mode.
-Cities need a new mobility urban ecosystem for the sake of the long-term urban planning.
-Secondly, in the fast changing digitalised world, the innovation became more important.
-Innovation, weather it is technological, behavioural or marketing-wise, needs to be ingrained in public transportation.
+Cities need a new mobility urban ecosystem for the sake of long-term urban planning.
+Secondly, in the fast-changing digitalised world, innovation became more important.
+Innovation, whether it is technological, behavioural or marketing-wise, needs to be ingrained in public transportation.
 And finally, the last challenge is how to finance such mobility urban ecosystems.